-Improper installation and use may result in property damage.
+Improper installation, use and service may result in property damage.

-- Do not operate water heater if any part has been exposed to flooding or water damage.

-- Inspect and replace anode rod as needed.

-- · Install in location with drainage.

-- · Fill tank with water before operation.
+- Do not operate water heater if any part has been exposed to flooding or water damage. - Inspect anode rods regularly, replace when significantly depleted. - Install in location with drainage. - Fill tank with water before operation. - Properly sized thermal expansion tanks are required on all closed water systems.

-- · Be alert for thermal expansion.

-Refer to instruction manual for installation and service.
+Refer to this manual for installation and service.